openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Users are able to store new models into the tessdata folder to expand supported languages.

 Most languages will only require the *.traineddata file.
-Languages like Arabic will also require the [lang].cube.* files to be present within the tessdata directory.
+Certain languages will also require the [lang].cube.* files to be present within the tessdata directory as well.

 Each language module follows ISO 639-2 designations, with character variations of a language (ex. uzb_cyrl) also supported.
 Users must enter the same designation